 59. When hot water freezes faster than cold water, the effect is called "the Mpemba Effect".
 It's named after Tanzanian Erasto Mpemba who was originally ridiculed for bringing it up in class after noticing his warmer ice cream mix was freezing before the cooler batch

 60. The three gorges dam in China holds back so much water it slows the rotation of the earth slightly.

 China is creating a car-free city from scratch: "Great City will be built around a high-rise core housing 80,000 people, entirely walkable, and surrounded by green space."
-It designed to use less water, create less waste and generate less carbon dioxide than a normal city.
+It is designed to use less water, create less waste and generate less carbon dioxide than a normal city.

 62. Three teenagers from Tokelau who on a drunken dare, stole a boat and got lost adrift on the Pacific Ocean to be found after 51 days.
 They had barely any food or water, no clothing, no fishing gear, no life vests, and no first-aid kit.

 63. To lose 63 pounds for his role in The Machinist, Christian Bale's daily diet consisted of one can of tuna fish, and/or one apple per day, black coffee, and water.